 In the Great Plains Kenya camps, gardens of fresh vegetables and herbs, sealed off from animals, provide much of our produce, while other food is all locally sourced in the country.

-At our camps in Botswana further down south, we’ve been experimenting in other ways too: giving staff two plant-based meals a week.
+At our safari camps in Botswana further down south, we have been experimenting in other ways too: giving staff two plant based meals a week.
 While it wasn’t an opportunity many of the team jumped at initially, they have embraced it more and more since learning more about how tasty plant-based dishes can be.
 They’ve experienced the transformation of their own tastes and mindsets.

-Benjamin Maritim, Head Chef at Mara Plains Camp says, “We have introduced more vegan menus for environmental, ethical and health reasons for those who want to stay healthy and enjoy a nutrient-rich diet that helps to protect against many chronic diseases, such as heart disease, diabetics and cancer.
-We can get all the nutrients we need from plants – from proteins to fiber and minerals.
+Benjamin Maritim, Head Chef at Mara Plains Camp, says, “We have introduced more vegan menus for environmental, ethical and health reasons for those who want to stay healthy and enjoy a nutrient-rich diet that helps to protect against many chronic diseases, such as heart disease, diabetics and cancer.
+We can get all the nutrients we need from plants – from proteins to fibre and minerals.

-“We aim to be true to our local produce, sourcing all our fresh ingredients from the local communities and the farms and coastal regions of Kenya.
+“We aim to be true to our local produce, sourcing all our fresh ingredients from the local communities, farms, and coastal regions of Kenya.
 Being self-sustainable is our goal.
-Mara Plains Camp has its own kitchen garden with a wide variety of vegetables and edible flowers, and what we don’t currently grow here is sourced from the local community farmers.
+Mara Plains Camp has its own kitchen garden with a wide variety of vegetables and edible flowers.
+What we don’t currently grow here is sourced from the local community farmers.
 This is one way of promoting the community and farmers and products that are local, fresh and healthy.
-I love ingredients like local posho, sukuma, arrowroots, cassava, coconut, banana, pumpkins and local greens.”
+I love ingredients like local posho, Sukuma, arrowroots, cassava, coconut, banana, pumpkins and local greens.”

 Above: At the recent cooking retreat with Antonia, some of our Kenyan chefs explored a local permaculture garden, harvested their own vegetables and other produce and then cooked up a storm with the fresh ingredients.
 After their hard work and learning, they gathered around the lunch table to enjoy a few delicious 100% organic plant-based dishes.

-Mara Nyika’s Chef John, says, “Being the newest camp in the Mara, we’ve received positive feedback about our food both from vegetarians, vegans, and those who are lactose or gluten-free.
-All our produce comes straight from organic farms to the table and is sourced locally as a way of uplifting the local Maasai communities.
+Mara Nyika’s Chef, John, says, “Being the newest camp in the Mara, we’ve received positive feedback about our food both from vegetarians, vegans, and those who are lactose or gluten-free.
+All our produce comes straight from organic farms to the table and is sourced locally to uplift the local Maasai communities.
 We also have our own garden where we grow herbs and vegetables organically, with no chemicals.”

-Great Plains has been on a journey in sustainability from the very beginning…
+Great Plains has been on a sustainability plant based cuisine journey from the very beginning…

 Food is greater than the little four-little word suggests.
-The most vital things in life are but small words with significant impacts: air, water, fire, soil, love.
-Food is nutrition and wellbeing – with its effect on our health as humans and the health of the planet.
-Food is pleasure.
-Food is community, bringing people together several times a day.
+The most vital things in life are but small words with significant impacts: air, water, fire, soil, and love.
+Food is nutrition and well-being – with its effect on our health as humans and the planet’s health.
+Food is a pleasure.
+Food is a community, bringing people together several times a day.
 Food is culture, history, geography and travel, a reason to explore the world.